lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline1.md

 ### Customized Luigi Pipeline

-In order to make a better decision on the garden market's business, Lady H. often needs a periodical estimation of the perfumes' sales.
-No matter the decision is about the amount of harvested flowers, or marketing campaign, or innovations in perfume design, or many other things, having a good sales estimation is the key.
-This is how did this luigi pipeline was born.
+To make better business decisions in the garden market, Lady H. needs periodic estimates of perfume sales.
+Whether it's about determining the quantity of flowers to harvest, planning marketing campaigns, introducing innovations in perfume design, or other matters, having reliable sales estimates is essential.
+To meet these needs, she developed the Luigi pipeline.

-* To forecast future sales, the process often go through `Data Collection -> Feature Engineering -> Data Preprocessing -> Model Selection -> Model Evaluation`, each step is called as a luigi "task".
+* To forecast future sales, the process often go through `Data Collection -> Feature Engineering -> Data Preprocessing -> Model Selection -> Model Evaluation`, each step is called as a Luigi "task".
-* Data Drift Monitoring is to keep an eye on abnormal behaviors in the data.
-The cause of the data drifting varies, but all tend to downgrade the forecasting power.
-Whenever the data drifitng is detected, it is worthy to investigate further to find out reasons.
+* Data drift monitoring involves detecting abnormal changes in the data.
+The causes of data drift can vary, but they generally reduce forecasting accuracy.
+When data drift is detected, it's important to investigate further to identify the underlying reasons.

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/luigi_pipeline.png" width="520" height="430" />
 </p>

-In this luigi pipeline,
+In this Luigi pipeline,

-* The configurable parameters used in each task is specified in the `config` file.
-Users can change the values of these parameters to adjust the pipeline.
+* The configurable parameters for each task are defined in the `config` file.
+Users can modify these parameters to adjust the pipeline as needed.
-* Each `helpers` function can be called by multiple luigi tasks.
+* Functions in `helpers` file can be shared across multiple Luigi tasks.
-* It is a better practice to have `unit tests` and `integration tests` for the pipeline.
-Unit tests are testing single functions while integration tests are testing a set of functions together.
-Whenever there is a code change in the pipeline, these tests can examine whether the change will break other parts of the code.
+* It is a good practice to include both `unit tests` and `integration tests` for the pipeline.
+Unit tests evaluate individual functions, while integration tests assess how multiple functions work together.
+Whenever the pipeline code is modified, these tests help ensure that the changes do not disrupt other parts of the code.

-The command center is `run.py`, once Lady H. decides to run either forecasting or data drift monitoring, she just needs to hit the button here and the whole pipeline will be executed automatically.
+The command center is `run.py`, once Lady H. decides to run either forecasting or data drift monitoring, she just needs to hit the button and the pipeline will be executed automatically.

 #### Run Luigi Pipeline

-Let's look at the code of `run.py` first.
-Here, users define which task or pipeline to run.
-In order to make the config parameters accessible to all the luigi tasks, you need to load the config file and pass it as task's parameter, such as `config` in the code.
-At the same time, the task here just needs to be the last task of the pipeline, such as `ModelEvaluationTask` in this case.
-Because luigi defines the dependencies between tasks, it can trace back to previous tasks from the later ones.
+Let's start by reviewing the code in `run.py`.
+Here, users specify which task or pipeline to execute.
+To make the configuration parameters accessible to all Luigi tasks, you need to load the config file and pass it as a task parameter, like the `config` shown in the code.
+Additionally, the task specified here only needs to be the final task of the pipeline, like `ModelEvaluationTask` in this example, this is because Luigi manages task dependencies, it can automatically trace back to previous tasks from the final one.

-🌻 [Check run.py config >>][7]

-🌻 [Check run.py code >>][1]

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/code_luigi_run.png" width="452" height="439" />
 </p>

+🌻 [Check run.py config >>][7]

+🌻 [Check run.py code >>][1]

 #### Task - Data Collection
 This is the first task of the forecasting pipeline, the purpose is to merge all the stores' data and the sales data into 1 file and save it for later tasks.

-1. In luigi, every task is defined as a class that inherits from `luigi.Task`.
+1. In Luigi, every task is defined as a class that inherits from `luigi.Task`.
-2. Config file is accessible to luigi tasks, since it's been passed as a task parameter in `run.py`.
+2. Config file is accessible to Luigi tasks, since it's been passed as a task parameter in `run.py`.
-3. Each luigi task has an `output()` function to define the location of the output.
+3. Each Luigi task has an `output()` function to define the location of the output.
 This is helpful when there is an interruption of the execution, then luigi can re-run from where it stopped.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/notes/luigi_skip_output.png" width="766" height="79" />